nameIess/Image-Tool/README.md

 ## Version History

-- **v1.2** - Per‑PDF output folders (`<name>_image`), automatic opening of the output folder after success, improved robust handling of quoted/absolute input paths, and a single final exit instead of multiple pauses
+- **v1.2** - Per‑PDF output folders (`<name>_image`), automatic opening of the output folder after success, improved robust handling of quoted/absolute input paths, and a single final exit instead of multiple pauses.
-- **v1.1** - Added local PDF detection and selection at startup; selected file is used automatically for conversion (no auto-open)
+- **v1.1** - Added local PDF detection and selection at startup; selected file is used automatically for conversion (no auto-open).
-- **v1.0** - Initial release with basic PDF to image conversion functionality
+- **v1.0** - Initial release with basic PDF to image conversion functionality.